ankitects/anki-manual/src/profiles.md

 AnkiDroid does not support profiles.

 ## Profiles window
-From the Profiles window, you can:
+From the Profiles window (accessible via File>Switch Profile from the main window), you can:
 - Open / Add / Rename / Delete user profiles.
 - Quit the program.
 - Restore an [automatic backup.](./files.md#backups)